-Deloitte refers to one or more of Deloitte Touche.
-Tohmatsu Limited, a UK private company limited by guarantee ("DTTL"), its global network of member firms, and their related entities (collectively, the "Deloitte organisation").
-DTTL (also referred to as "Deloitte Clobal") and each of its member firms and related entities are legally separate and independent entities, which cannot obligate or bind each other in respect of third parties.
+Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited ("DTTL"), its global network of member firms, and their related entities (collectively, the "Deloitte organisation").
+DTTL (also referred to as "Deloitte Global") and each of its member firms and related entities are legally separate and independent entities, which cannot obligate or bind each other in respect of third parties.
 DTTL and each DTTL member firm and related entity is liable only for its own acts and omissions, and not those of each other.
 DTTL does not provide services to clients.
-Rease see www.deloitte.com/about to learn more.
+Please see www.deloitte.com/about to learn more.

 Deloitte & Touche (M.E.)
-LLP (DME) is the affiliate for the territories of the Middle East and Cyprus of Deloitte NSE LLP ("NSE"), a UK limited liability partnership and member firm of DTTL Deloitte Limited, a private limited liability company registered in Cyprus (Reg.
+LLP (DME) is the affiliate for the territories of the Middle East and Cyprus of Deloitte NSE LLP ("NSE"), a UK limited liability partnership and member firm of DTTL.
+Deloitte Limited, a private limited liability company registered in Cyprus (Reg.
 No. 162812) is the sub-licensed affiliate of Deloitte NSE for Cyprus.
-Deloitte Limited is among the leading professional services firms in Cyprus, providing audit & assurance, computing, financial advisory, wealth advisory, risk advisory, tax and related services as well as a complete range of services to international business through over 700 people in Nicosia and Limassol.
+Deloitte Limited is among the leading professional services firms in Cyprus, providing audit & assurance, consulting, financial advisory, risk advisory, tax and related services as well as a complete range of services to international business through over 750 people in Nicosia and Limassol.